 $3500 awarded to encourage study of horticulture, floriculture, landscape design, conservation, forestry, botany, agronomy, plant pathology, environmental control, city planning, land management and allied subjects.
 Only one applicant per state; 34 advanced annual scholarships.
 Apply online.

 A $750 scholarship awarded annually in the fall to students pursuing careers in the turf industry.
 Preference is given to students with strong academic records, a history of industry involvement, and potential to become industry leaders.
 Applications arrive at the Department of Horticulture office in early spring and must be submitted to the NTA by April.
 Recipients are notified in late spring.
+More information on this scholarship and the NTA is available by contacting Paul Ramsdell, the executive director of the NTA, at firstname.lastname@example.org.

 Several scholarships are offered, with the intent to encourage students to enter into and complete their academic studies in ornamental horticulture, and then to enter the nursery industry as qualified employees of fellow nursery professionals.
 Personal interviews may be conducted prior to final selection by Oregon Nurserymen's Foundation Committee.
 More information.

 A $500+ scholarship awarded to students of junior standing or higher pursuing careers as golf course superintendents.
 Preference is given to students with strong academic records and extensive golf course work experience.
 It also helps if you are a student member of OGCSA and have worked for a member of the organization.
 Selection is made by a committee of OGCSA members.
+Apply online.

 Scholarships for freshmen, sophomores or juniors in horticulture, agricultural and resource economics, and crop science.
 Award is based on interest in agriculture, the Oregon Seed Association, and a high level of academic achievement.
 Departments select qualified candidates who in turn are interviewed by the Oregon Seed Association Scholarship Committee.
 Scholarship applications available from the Advising Center of the OSU Crop and Soil Science Department.
+Apply online.

 $1800 scholarship awards to women who are U.S. citizens, residents of Benton County, over the age of 25 at application deadline date and who will attend OSU and carry at least 8 credits per term.
 Principal criteria are financial need and merit.
 Apply online.